RB100-git/Brand-Sentiment-Analysis/README.md

 ✍**SENTIMENT CLASSIFICATION ALGORITHM:**

+_**Handling Imbalance(SMOTE Method)**_:

+In our target feature, there is a lot of positive sentiments compared to negative and neutral.
+So it is crucial to balance the classes in such situation.
+Here we have used SMOTE(Synthetic Minority Oversampling Technique) to balance out the imbalanced dataset problem.
+SMOTE is an oversampling technique where the synthetic samples are generated for the minority class.
+This algorithm helps to overcome the overfitting problem posed by random oversampling.
+It focuses on the feature space to generate new instances with the help of interpolation between the positive instances that lie together.

 *Predictor Variable* - One or more variables that are used to determine(Predict) the 'Target Variable'.
 Top 5000 words taken as tokenized form, is our Predictor Variable.